ben-xo/dir2cast/README.txt

 "PRETTY" URLS FOR YOUR PODCASTS
 --------------------------------------------------------------------------------

+### If Your Web Server is Apache

+I assume you already have PHP working with Apache.

 This hint requires your web server to be Apache with 'mod_rewrite' enabled.

 From the example above, your podcast URL will be: